jonidaniel/JobsAI/dev_diary.md

 - Initiated the project

-- Feeded the initial project idea of an autonomous job seeker system to a chat model and started refining it
+- Fed the initial project idea of an autonomous job seeker system to a chat model and started refining it

 - Came up with an end-to-end job searcher/